itzikorfa/SE-Lite-Scrum/README.md

 To get a clean system you need to follow these steps:
 1. Delete the db.sqlite file.
 2. Run the run.bat
-3.	you need to fiil the superuser information at the end of the batch.
+3.	you need to fill the superuser information at the end of the batch.

 > This batch run in 3 steps:
 > *	`python manage.py makemigrations <app-name by folder>` for every app folder